1. How do I connect to the terminals?

 McNeil) is recorded a little "hissy" anyway (which is why I selected

-sound unnatural to my ears.
-The Seas had the strongest projection of her voice,
+made D260 sound unnatural to my ears.
+The Seas had the strongest projection of

-and sounded the least "hissy", probably due to the slightly rolled
+her voice, and sounded the least "hissy", probably due to the

-off top octave of the T25, which measure very smooth otherwise.
-It sounded much
+slightly rolled off top octave of the T25, which measure very smooth otherwise.

-more natural than the D260 did.
-The Usher was very clean in the upper vocals and
+It sounded much more natural than the D260 did.
+The Usher was very clean in the

 However, when